How to Keep a Good Thing Going

 Get clients involved in the process; show them that they matter, that they have a voice.
 Chances are they are the experts in their field, so it doesn’t make sense to cut them out completely.
 The one-on-one time can improve your services and make the client feel valued.

 Ask for feedback; get a report card on how you served them.
 Business owners, like most humans, may not be fans of criticism, but constructive criticism can only help you improve your business.
-If your client sees that your are genuinely trying to correct issues, they will be much more likely to give you a second chance.
+If your client sees that you are genuinely trying to correct issues, they will be much more likely to give you a second chance.

 Imagine a roster full of repeat business.
 Customers that already know you, and know how “it’s done.”
 Not only is it a time saver, it’s a money maker and worth the effort.
-For more everyday tips and branding opportunities, subscribe to the Razor Branding Blog.